 Course Title: Upper School Choir

-Grade: 9-12

-9 th -12 th Chamber Choir
+9th -12th Chamber Choir

 9th -12th Chamber Singers (auditioned)

-9 th -12 th Prima Volta Women's Ensemble

-9 th -12 th Mare Hominum Men's Ensemble

 Texts Used: Various music scores and films

 The choral music program at Bishop Seabury Academy is integral to the school's liberal arts mission.
 Choral music has voice types designated as Soprano, Alto, Tenor and Bass.
 Voice types are recognized by range and not gender.
 Music has been proven to help students excel in the following ways: